 The Sacred Monkey Forest in Ubud is one of the most visited Bali temples among tourists.
-More than just a sanctuary for hundreds of monkeys, the park is a beautiful ancient site with several temples and statues located in a well-preserved rainforest complete with old trees and a beautiful stream that runs along the 12-hectare property.
+More than just a sanctuary for hundreds of monkeys, the park is a beautiful ancient site with several temples and statues located in a well-preserved rainforest complete with old trees and a beautiful stream that runs along with the 12-hectare property.

 If you’re planning to visit the Monkey Forest, here is a brief guide, as well as some do’s and don’ts.